kamaleshsk835/automatic_lpg_gas_monitoring_and_controlling_using_esp32/README.md

 ## 🔧 How It Works

-•	The MQ6 sensor continuously monitors the gas concentration.
+- The MQ6 sensor continuously monitors the gas concentration.
-•	If the gas level exceeds a preset threshold, the servo motor rotates to close the gas valve.
+- If the gas level exceeds a preset threshold, the servo motor rotates to close the gas valve.
-•	When the gas level returns to safe limits, the servo motor rotates back to reopen the valve.
+- When the gas level returns to safe limits, the servo motor rotates back to reopen the valve.
-•	System status is printed every 5 seconds via the Serial Monitor.
+- System status is printed every 5 seconds via the Serial Monitor.

 ## 🛠️ Setup Instructions

-1.Connect the MQ6 sensor to ESP32's analog pin (GPIO 34).
+- Connect the MQ6 sensor to ESP32's analog pin (GPIO 34).
-2.Connect the servo motor to digital pin (GPIO 18).
+- Connect the servo motor to digital pin (GPIO 18).
-3.Upload the code using Arduino IDE.
+- Upload the code using Arduino IDE.
-4.Open the Serial Monitor (115200 baud rate) to see gas levels and system messages.
+- Open the Serial Monitor (115200 baud rate) to see gas levels and system messages.

 ## 💻 Code
 ```cpp